rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 # Bitcoin as Money

+Let's examine Bitcoin as money, that is,
+ *how does Bitcoin perform as money?*

+If Bitcoin is true, it must be a de-facto superior money to the USD, as well as to all the fiat money that Bitcoin aims to replace.
+It must be so superior that it's ascent is only a matter of when and not if, that is the only way Bitcoin could be considered *true*.

+---

 Money is the technology that makes known the ever-changing perspectives of value of every human being on earth.